Small Business

 a Big Budget

 If you've ever spoken to a digital marketing agency, you'll know how the conversation goes.
 They talk for forty minutes about brand strategy, content funnels, and performance metrics.
 Then they quote you $3,000 a month and wonder why you don't call back.
-Online marketing has a reputation for being complicated and expensive.
-That reputation suits the agencies selling it.
+I've sat on the other side of enough of those conversations to know the reputation online marketing has for being complicated and expensive suits the agencies selling it.
 The reality is different.

 You don't need a big budget.
 You need to be consistent.
-Here's what actually works for small businesses in Queensland — and what's genuinely not worth your money.
+Here's what I tell small businesses in Queensland actually works, and what's not worth your money.

 1

-If you run a local business and you haven't set up your Google Business Profile properly, that's the first thing to fix.
+If you run a local business and you haven't set up your Google Business Profile properly, that's the first thing I'd fix.
 Not tomorrow.
 Today.
 When someone searches "bookkeeper Ipswich" or "hairdresser Redcliffe," Google shows a map with three local businesses before it shows any websites.
 That map listing is your Google Business Profile.
-If yours isn't there, or it's half-finished with no photos and no reviews, you're invisible in the most valuable spot on the page.
+If yours isn't there, or it's half finished with no photos and no reviews, you're invisible in the most valuable spot on the page.

 Tip

 Fill in every field.
 Add your hours.
 Upload photos of your premises, your work, your team.
 Write a proper description of what you do and which suburbs you serve.
 Then ask every satisfied customer to leave you a Google review.
-Reply to every review — positive and negative.
+It is important reply to every review, positive and negative.
 This is completely free.
-It takes a few hours to set up properly.
+It takes a few hours to set up properly, I've done it plenty of times.
 And it will generate more enquiries than most paid advertising campaigns.

 2